- We advise you to exercise normal safety precautions in Chile.

 Australians are required to pay an additional fee to have their passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Anti-tank mines and landmines are a danger in remote sections of several popular national reserves and parks near northern borders, including Lauca and Llullaillaco National Parks, Salar de Surire National Monument and Los Flamencos National Reserve.
 There are also unexploded munitions outside of military zones in the desert areas bordering Chile and Peru.
 You should seek advice from local authorities before travelling to these areas and observe all warning signs and follow clearly identified roads.
 There are also clearly marked landmine fields in the Magallanes region of southern Chile, between Punta Arenas and the Torres del Paine National Park and on Tierra del Fuego.

 Driving in Chile can be dangerous due to aggressive driving practices.
 Secondary and rural roads are often poorly maintained and lack sufficient street lighting.
 Roads in mountainous areas often lack guardrails.
 Chains are often required on mountain roads during the winter.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 If you are planning scientific, technical or mountaineering activities in areas classified as frontier areas, you are required to obtain authorisation from the Chilean government at least 90 days prior to the expedition.

 Please refer to our air travel page for information on aviation safety and security.